-Pit 1 contains a total of 11 corridors in which the Terracotta Army soldiers and warriors were placed in military positions.
+Pit 1 contains a total of 11 corridors in which the terracotta soldiers and warriors were placed in military positions.
 These corridors would have represented the halls of the royal palace of the first emperor.
 Some of the terracotta figures in the pit have shown signs of fire damage.
 It is now assumed that a great fire occurred not long after the creation of the Terracotta Army during an uprising against the first emperor.
 This fire caused the roof to collapse and crush all the terracotta figures.
 Since the finding of the terracotta army, painstaking work has gone into piecing the figures back together and putting them into their original positions.
 Throughout the complex visitors are able to witness examples of how the figures are found and how they are being delicately reconstructed.

-- Visiting Yangshuo County, China
+- Top Tips for Visiting Yangshuo in China

 - Wangfujing Street Donghuamen Night Market